Instance configuration

 • create_table_default_attributes [{optimize_for = scan}]: The default attributes with which tables will be created during CREATE queries in CHYT.

-• health_checker: The Health Checker configuration, see also the corresponding section on the CHYT dashboard.
+• health_checker: The Health Checker configuration.
 Consists of 3 fields:

 queries [["select * from `//sys/clickhouse/sample_table`"]]: A list of test queries whose performance will be checked regularly.